Bullying and cyberbullying

 Encourage them to talk openly about what’s happening and how this is making them feel.
 You could suggest they see a health professional to talk things through.

 Come up with some practical steps and strategies together – who they can talk to at school/work/sport and what they can do when the bullying is happening.
-Our Youth Beyond Blue bullying and cyberbullying fact sheet has some tips to help you.

 The Youth Beyond Blue website also has links to a number of anti-bullying resources you can work through together.